tyagipr/hiber-assignment/README.md

 ## Configuration

-A single external `config.yaml` is used and searched for (in order) in: `./config.yaml`.
+A single external `config.yaml` is used and searched in: `./config.yaml`.
 The file is watched for changes and reloaded automatically (no restart needed).

 ### Config options